YuLab-SMU/DOSE/docs/cross-species-disease-interpretation-roadmap.md

   used as a discovery score or as a feature in discovery benchmarks
 - gene overlap score: overlap between disease genes and model human orthologs
 - phenotype similarity score: HPO disease profile versus MP model profile
-- phenotype coverage: proportion of disease HPO profile matched by model MP profile
+- phenotype coverage: information-content- and frequency-aware coverage of the disease HPO profile by the model MP profile

-First implementation can use gene overlap and known model annotations.
-Phenotype similarity can be added as a second iteration if HP-MP cross-ontology mapping is not ready.
+The first implementation has two explicit behaviors. `mode = "lookup"` reports known model annotations and supporting evidence without presenting the result as novel discovery. `mode = "discovery"` ranks candidates using only leakage-audited features such as disease-gene overlap and ortholog support.
+Phenotype similarity is enabled only after the first-wave scientific gates pass.
+Missing phenotype annotations are not treated as biological absence or as negative evidence.

 ### `inferHumanDisease()`